salsify/omniauth-multi-provider/README.md

 ## Setup

-**I would highly recommend first getting your setup to work with a single identity provider before attempting to use this gem.**
+**Getting your setup to work with a single identity provider before attempting to use this gem is highly recommended.**

 The setup process consists of the following steps: